robwent/abuseipdb-bad-bot-blocker/README.md

 Make the file executable
 `chmod 700 /usr/local/sbin/update-abuseipdb.sh`

-Set a cron job as root to update the file at an interval of your choice
+Set a cron job as root to update the file at an interval of your choice (The example will update every 4 hours, 6 times a day)
-`0 0 * * * /usr/local/sbin/update-abuseipdb.sh > /dev/null 2>&1`
+`0 */4 * * * /usr/local/sbin/update-abuseipdb.sh > /dev/null 2>&1`

 Include the output in /etc/nginx/bots.d/blacklist-ips.conf
 `nano /etc/nginx/bots.d/blacklist-ips.conf`